liuxjep/iam/roles-management.md

 You can create new roles that are scoped to single services.
 This means that you can't combine actions for two different services in a custom role, but you can combine as many actions that you want into a new role for a single service.
 After you create a custom role with a name of your choosing, anyone in the account who can assign access to a particular service can use that role when assigning access.

-Custom roles can't be created for the all account management services or all IAM-enabled services options.
+Custom roles can be created only for individual IAM-enabled services.
+A custom role can't be created for the options of `all account management services` or `all IAM-enabled services`.
 {: note}

 1. In the {{site.data.keyword.cloud}} console, go to **Manage** > **Access (IAM)**, and select **Roles**.